zhentian-wan/ngrxEffectRetryDEMO/README.md

 Service:

-To simulate error, inside this mock service, we just count, called more than two time, it returns success, otherwise, error response.
+To simulate error, inside this mock service, we just count number, service get called more than two times, it returns success, otherwise, error response.

+Because in effect we will only retry 3 times, so in the end, it will response with success.
+But if you change `this.couter > 4`, more than 3 times, it returns error response.
 ```ts
   addFeed(action): Observable<any> {
     this.counter++;